mweaverdyck/emotionChart/README.md

 ## How to make changes
 ###### Some HTML Tips
-- `.html` files consists of a bunch of tags, one nested in another.
+- `.html` files consists of a bunch of tags, one nested in another to form a tree-like structure (called the "DOM" tree).
 - Each tag has an opening part (e.g. `<body>`, `<div>`, `<p>`) and a closing part (`</body>`, `</div>`, `</p>`).
 - Classes are styles such as fonts, sizes and positions, and they are defined in `.css` files.
 They can be applied to tags like this: `<div class="some-class">...</div>`, or this: `<p class="one-class another-class">...</p>`
 - Tags may also have other attributes, such as `id="xxx"` (a name to identify that tag in CSS/JavaScript), `align="center"`, etc.